earthly/earthly/docs/cloud/satellites/managing.md

 earthly satellite update --drop-cache my-satellte
 ```

-Note this operation will take around 6-minutes, and the satellite may also receive any available updates during the process.
+Note that this operation can take a while, and the satellite may also receive any available updates during the process.

 The `earthly prune` command can also be used.
-In many cases, however, it may take longer than using `satellite update`.
+In many cases, however, it takes longer than using `satellite update`.
-The prune command requires the satellite to be selected before running.
+The prune command also requires the satellite to be selected before running.

 ```bash
 earthly prune -a